pjagada/spawn-juicer/README.md

 - add crossbow gun thing (full hotbar and sound pack)
 - fix `getMostRecentFile()` to work when there's no world in the instance
 - check for spaces in instance path
+- better setup guide

 ## Setup instructions

 Download the [latest release] and extract all files into one folder.

-Watch [the setup video] and follow those instructions (the macro options are slightly different).
-The setup script in the video is the same as the one you just downloaded, and the actual reset script is replaced by spawn_juicer.ahk.
+Watch [the setup video] and follow those instructions (mainly for OBS).

+Look at the files in the order detailed below.

 When starting up the macro, make sure that all instances are either on the title screen or on the pause menu of an atum-ed world.

 ### Script Guide
 All scripts have further instructions at the top of the script file.
+Except for `5_worldBopper9000.py`, scripts should only be edited or only be run - not both.

 - `1_InstanceSetup.ahk` - Run this script once when you create your instances to put instanceNumber.txt in them
+- `2_options.ahk` - Edit this script to customize all options for all scripts
-- `2_SeedChange.ahk` - Edit and run this script when you want to change the seed (in atum) that your instances are using
+- `3_SeedChange.ahk` - Run this script when you want to change the seed (in atum) that your instances are using
-- `3_ToggleSprintHitboxes.ahk` - Edit and run this script whenever you launch your instances to toggle sprint and hitboxes
+- `4_ToggleSprintHitboxes.ahk` - Run this script whenever you launch your instances to toggle sprint and hitboxes
 - `4_SpawnJuicer.ahk` - Run this script when you're ready to start resetting, but first, modify the following
   - `4_hotkeys.ahk` - Edit this script to customize your hotkeys
-  - `4_options.ahk` - Edit this script to customize your options
 - `5_worldBopper9000.py`- Edit and run this script to delete all `New World` or `Speedrun #` worlds in all of your instances (not just the open ones)

 ### [Autoresetter settings](https://github.com/pjagada/spawn-juicer/wiki/Autoresetter-settings)